 Clothed in Armor: Spiritual Warfare for Adopted & Foster Kids.

-I have been a licensed clinical social worker since 1989 after graduating from Florida State University with a Masters in Social Work.
+I am a licensed clinical social worker, and graduated from Florida State University in 1989 with a Masters in Social Work.
 I have always felt a calling to help people, and over the years settled into working with children, teens, and adults who have experienced any level of trauma.
 Within the past 15 years I have focused on helping adoptive and foster families in the trenches.